 The parathyroids are four small glands located behind the thyroid gland.
 They are involved with helping the body to regulate calcium levels in the bloodstream.
 If calcium levels fall, parathyroid hormone is released, which increases calcium levels by increasing calcium absorption from the gut, decreasing calcium excretion from the kidneys and mobilising calcium stores in bone.

-If one or more parathyroid glands becomes overactive, calcium levels in the blood rise, known as hypercalcaemia.
+If one or more parathyroid glands becomes overactive, calcium levels in the blood rise, a condition known as hyperparathyroidism.
 This can lead to a number of serious conditions, such as osteoporosis, bone fractures and painful kidney stones.
+Other symptoms of hyperparathyroidism include fatigue, weakness, depression and abdominal pain.
+A simple blood test for parathyroid hormone levels and calcium levels can help screen for hyperparathyroidism, before symptoms arise.

-Suren has completed extensive specialist training for surgery of the parathyroid glands, including newer less-invasive techniques.
+Suren has completed extensive specialist training for surgery of the parathyroid glands, including newer minimally-invasive techniques.
+He also regularly performs advanced parathyroid surgery for patients with hyperparathyroidism due to kidney disease.
 He is happy to arrange any investigations necessary and discuss safe and appropriate surgical options.